roura356a/csk/intl.en-US/API Reference/Clusters/Create a cluster/Create a managed edge Kubernetes cluster.md

 Valid values: 40 to 500.

-The value of this parameter must be at least 40 and greater than or equal to the size of the image.
+The value of this parameter must be at least 40 and no less than the image size.

 Default value: `120`. |
 |container\_cidr|String|Yes|172.20.0.0|The CIDR block of pods.
 This CIDR block cannot overlap with the CIDR block of the VPC where the cluster is deployed.
 If the VPC is automatically created by the system, the CIDR block of pods is set to 172.16.0.0/16 by default.